Preview Environments

 - kubectl delete namespace ${{CF_BRANCH_TAG_NORMALIZED}}

-To have this pipeline run only when a Pull Request is closed here is how your trigger should look:
+To have this pipeline run only when a PR is closed, here are the triggers to select:

-Notice that with this setup the pipeline will run when the pull request was closed regardless of whether it was merged or not (which is exactly what you want as in both cases the test environment is not needed anymore).
+With this setup, the pipeline runs when the PR is closed, regardless of whether it was merged or not (which is exactly what you want as in both cases the test environment is not needed anymore).

-You can combine the pipeline above with any Codefresh GUI dashboard if you want to see all your temporary environments in a single view.
+You can combine the pipeline above with any Codefresh UI dashboard if you want to see all your temporary environments in a single view.